Skip to main content

 About Cha no Ikedaya

-Cha no Ikedaya is a Tokyo venue with a verified price band of JPY 999 or less and daily hours from 10 AM to 9 PM.
-Its confirmed recognition is a 2023 Tabelog 100 selection in the Ice Cream / Gelato category, making it a notable low-price venue to consider in Tokyo.
+Cha no Ikedaya is a Tokyo venue with a price band of JPY 999 or less and daily hours from 10 AM to 9 PM.
+Its 2023 Tabelog 100 selection in the Ice Cream / Gelato category makes it a notable low-price venue to consider in Tokyo.

 What the Tabelog Recognition Means

 Cha no Ikedaya appears on the 2023 Tabelog 100 list for Ice Cream / Gelato.
-That confirmed accolade is the strongest public signal available here, but the verified data does not support a specific ranking number, score, dish, flavor, service format, or seating claim.
-The safest way to read the recognition is as a category-level distinction for a Tokyo venue rather than as proof of any particular menu item or experience.
+That accolade is the strongest public signal for the venue.
+It is best understood as a category-level distinction for a Tokyo venue rather than as a guarantee of any particular menu item or experience.

 The price band also matters: Cha no Ikedaya is listed at JPY 999 or less.
-That keeps the venue accessible compared with many premium Tokyo dining options, though the verified data does not specify portion sizes, ordering style, or whether the experience is designed for lingering or a shorter visit.
+That keeps the venue accessible compared with many premium Tokyo dining options, though portion sizes, ordering style, whether the experience is designed for lingering or a shorter visit should be checked directly.

 How It Fits Tokyo's Dessert Landscape

-Within Tokyo, Cha no Ikedaya stands out on the verified facts for three reasons: it is open daily from 10 AM to 9 PM, it is listed in the JPY 999-or-less price band, it has confirmed 2023 Tabelog 100 recognition in the Ice Cream / Gelato category.
+Within Tokyo, Cha no Ikedaya stands out for three reasons: it is open daily from 10 AM to 9 PM, it is listed in the JPY 999-or-less price band, it has 2023 Tabelog 100 recognition in the Ice Cream / Gelato category.
 Those are enough to make it worth considering if you are already planning a low-price stop in Tokyo.

-Comparisons should stay broad unless more details are verified. comparable venue venues such as 12/10 Shinjuku ten, Ben Fiddich, En Dashi Ochazuke Lumine Shinjuku, Ibuki, Itteki Hassenya Shinjuku honten can be considered as part of a wider Tokyo itinerary, but the verified data for Cha no Ikedaya does not establish matching menus, formats, prices, or service styles.
-Treat Cha no Ikedaya as a low-price, recognized Tokyo venue rather than a fully documented destination with confirmed seating, booking, or menu specifics.
+Comparisons should stay broad.
+Comparable venues such as 12/10 Shinjuku ten, Ben Fiddich, En Dashi Ochazuke Lumine Shinjuku, Ibuki, Itteki Hassenya Shinjuku honten can be considered as part of a wider Tokyo itinerary, but do not assume matching menus, formats, prices, or service styles.
+Treat Cha no Ikedaya as a low-price, recognized Tokyo venue rather than a destination with guaranteed seating, booking, or menu specifics.

 Location